LunaBraga/challenge_portfolio_Kasia/README.md

 ## About me
 For 5 years I have been working with many projects: landing pages and e-commerce websites among others.
 Usually I use the Waterfall methodology but I am also versed in Agile and Scrum.
 I cooperate with a team of programmers.
-Currently, I am learning HTML, CSS and Java Script.
+Currently, I am learning Automated & Manualy Tested,  HTML, CSS and Java Script.
 I want to widen my knowledge of modern technologies.

 ## My experience

 My previous experience was initially associated with working as a PR manager and then for 10 years as an Account Manager.
 So far, I have worked on projects related to new technologies: creating websites and applications.
 Due to the fact that I always wanted to ensure the best performance of the projects, all of them were tested by me.
-I made Excel with all Bugs for Developers.
-We are working together on all projects improvement.
+I made Excel included all Bugs that I found for Developers.
+We are also working together on all projects improvement.

 ## Courses